na-na-hi/renget/archive/6wfys.md

 PapyrusUtil SE - Modders Scripting Utility Functions - **Note: Load this last in MO2!
 The version included with most mods is out of date.**

-**Notes on USSEP, aka Arthmoor's No Fun Allowed Super Essential Patch** A huge number of mods will require this patch, and its companion CRF (Cutting Room Floor) as masters.
-Instead of bothering to remove records and clean masters from dozens of plugins, you can just use [RUASLEEP](https://mega.nz/file/jS4gzJ7B#Yw1y2HWTk6gUOihPDRThVe7GpBHu7Q-Y80A8zloWdCA) (mega link because original is hosted on google drive).
+###Notes on USSEP, aka Arthmoor's No Fun Allowed Super Essential Patch
+A huge number of mods will require this patch, and its companion CRF (Cutting Room Floor) as masters.
+If you don't want to use it, instead of bothering to remove records and clean masters from dozens of plugins, you can just use **Purist's Vanilla Patch**.
 Load it after USSEP, do cool shit like bowhunt fish and butterflies (yes, these were "fixed" by USSEP), and go about your day.

 ##Camera: